What is Aspergillus Mold?

 Aspergilloma

 An Aspergilloma is a particularly nasty thing to have to deal with.
 It is, in simplified terms, a ball of fungus that accumulates in your lungs.
 It is composed of hyphae, cellular debris, and nasty mucus.
-It all accumulates in the lung, where it hinders one's ability to breathe properly.
-It can be treated but it will typically require the use of anti-fungal medication in order to adequately get rid of it.
+It all gathers in the lungs, hindering one's breathing ability.
+It can be treated, but it will typically require anti-fungal medication to get rid of it adequately.
 You should take note that asking your doctor for antibiotics will not combat the problem as it is a fungal-based illness, not a bacteria-based illness.

 How Does Aspergillus Mold Grow in the Home?